 Thomas’ name literally means “doubter”.
 Webster’s Dictionary defines “doubting Thomas” as an incredulous or habitually doubtful person; a skeptic, a questioner, and unbeliever.

-After His crucifixion and resurrection, Jesus appeared before His disciples to comfort them and to proclaim the good new of His victory over sin and death.
+After His crucifixion and resurrection, Jesus appeared before His disciples to comfort them and to proclaim the good news of His victory over sin and death.
 However, Thomas was not present.
-After being told of Jesus appearance, Thomas stated “Unless I see the nail marks, and put my hand into his side, I will not believe it”.
+After being told of Jesus’ appearance, Thomas stated: “Unless I see the nail marks, and put my hand into his side, I will not believe it”.
 Thomas chose not to believe unless he had physical proof (John 20:19-30).

-I have made a list that I feel are possible reasons as to why some people don’t believe or choose not to believe, while other people doubt and some believe without a doubt.
+Below is a list of possible reasons why some people don’t believe or choose not to believe, while other people have doubts and some believe without a doubt.

 Some people refuse to believe even though they see the truth.
 They choose not to believe for fear of an unwanted lifestyle change.
 Change is not well received by them; they believe what they want, and only if it fits the lifestyle they want to live.
 Some people choose to live without restraints.

-Some don’t believe because their eyes are blinded and their minds have been closed by the enemy.
+Some can’t believe because their eyes are blinded and their minds have been closed by the enemy.
 They cannot see, nor can they understand.

 Some seek the occasion as an excuse not to believe.
 Calling the Gospel fake and repeating the enemies’ lies that the Word of God is not true.
 This can cause other people to doubt.

 Believers are the called of God (Rom.
 8:28).
 They believe the Bible to be the true inerrant word of God.
-He is both Lord and Creator over all.
+He is both Lord and Creator overall.
 All of creation speaks of and is proof of God.
-Without any doubts or hesitation they know who God is.
-His love is the proof that He is a loving caring Father.
+Without any doubts or hesitation, they know who God is.
+His love is proof that He is a loving caring Father.
 The Bible says that we are to walk by faith and not by sight.
-Having simple childlike trust that God is who he says that he is, and that all things are possible to those who believe.
+Having simple childlike trust that God is who he says that he is and that all things are possible to those who believe.
 God reveals Himself to those who choose to believe.